dapperwalze/droppe-xmas/README.md

 ## Tips On How To View This Project

-Clone the repo/
+Clone the repo /n
-Run yarn install/
+Run yarn install /n
-Run yarn start/
+Run yarn start /n
 Visit localhost://3000 to view the application.

 ## This project runs at: